 Once registered, you will be contacted directly when a primary care provider is available.

 Access to the Health Connect Registry is only available to communities where a PCN is set up.
-If you live in the Saanich Peninsula area, please visit the Saanich Peninsula community page to learn more about the registry in your region.
-If you live in other areas of Greater Victoria, the Health Connect Registry for your neighbourhood is not currently available but will be coming soon.
+If you live in the Saanich Peninsula or Victoria regions, please visit the Saanich Peninsula or Victoria community pages to learn more about the registry in your region.

 In the meantime, if you are not sure what to do or need health advice now, please call 8-1-1.
 If you need to see a doctor, there are clinics in the area who offer walk-in services and an After-hours urgent care clinic for urgent primary care needs.
 You can find these using Medi-Map.